HexaTeam-By-Epitech/rtype/README.md

 - R-Type™ is a registered trademark of Irem Software Engineering Inc.
 - This project is not affiliated with, endorsed by, or associated with Irem Corporation
 - All original game assets, characters, and concepts belong to their respective copyright holders
-- This remake uses original assets created specifically for this project

 **For educational and non-commercial use only.**